About ALSWA

 Youth Engagement Program (YEP)

-ALSWA’s Youth Engagement Program Diversion Officers can assist young people who are appearing in the Perth Children’s Court by providing support and referrals to enable young people to comply with court orders and improve their wellbeing.
+ALSWA’s Youth Engagement Program Diversion Officers can assist young people who are appearing in the Perth, Broome, Derby, Kununurra, Wyndham and Halls Creek Children’s Courts by providing support and referrals to enable young people to comply with court orders and improve their wellbeing.
 The types of assistance include accommodation, education/training, substance abuse, health, family issues, Centrelink and ID, transport, and support for youth justice related appointments.
+YEP operates across four sites: Perth, Broome, Kununurra and Halls Creek.

-ALSWA gratefully acknowledges the support and financial assistance of the Commonwealth Department of the Attorney General (for legal services funding), the National Indigenous Australians Agency (for the CNS) and the WA Department of Justice (for the CNS, BSS/PIR, WDP Service and YEP).
+ALSWA gratefully acknowledges the support and financial assistance of the Commonwealth Department of the Attorney General (for legal services funding), the National Indigenous Australians Agency (for the CNS and YEP Expansion Project) and the WA Department of Justice (for the CNS, BSS/PIR, WDP Service and YEP Metro and YEP West Kimberley).